 Sandra Backovich, LMFT, has been leading long-term psychodynamic therapy groups for over 30 years.
 Finding transformation opportunities in group treatment for eating disorders has been a special focus.
 She provides treatment and consultation with an interest in healing attachment trauma.

-Duncan Bennett, MFT, PhD, CGP, has 25 years of experience as a group therapist in a variety of agency, academic, and private practice settings.
+Duncan Bennett, LMFT, PhD, CGP, has 25 years of experience as a group therapist in a variety of agency, academic, and private practice settings.
 He is a member of the American Group Psychotherapy Association and is on the National Registry of Certified Group Psychotherapists (CGP).
 Duncan has taught Group Dynamics at JFK University in Pleasanton and at CIIS in San Francisco for over a decade.
-He has been offering groups during the past fifteen years at his full-time private practice in Oakland.
+He has been offering groups for the past fifteen years at his full-time private practice in Oakland.

 Jim Fishman, LCSW, CGP, has a therapy and consultative practice in San Francisco, where he works with individuals, couples, and groups.
 Former Director of Men's Clinical Services at Operation Concern/New Leaf, he is a frequent presenter at the American Group Psychotherapy Association and the Northern California Group Psychotherapy Association.
 He has published in various publications on countertransference, the co-leadership relationship via dream work, HIV, and gay male sexuality.
 He is also a self-trained watercolorist and has conducted workshops on "Painting One's Mandala as a Path towards Wholeness."
 He also has been the process group/seminar leader for a local psychiatry residency program.